Variations and Concessions to the Residential Design Codes WA

 The 5% rule

 The first concession of use when designing a subdivision is the 5% rule.
-A 5% variation to the lot size can be applied to a single lot in the proposed subdivision.
-This can help you get over the line if you are just short a few square meters to have a compliant application.
-It is important to note that the 5% variation can be applied to a single lot in the application, not all of them, and can be applied to vary a single requirement for that lot.
-You cannot apply a 5% variation to the lot size and street frontage requirement, etc. The 5% variation is not supported if you apply it to a battle-axe lot, as stipulated in Development Control Policy 2.2 (DC2.2).
+A 5% variation to the lot size can be applied to a single lot in the proposed subdivision, and/or to the average site area overall.
+This can help you get over the line if you are just short a few square meters to have a compliant overlay for a subdivision application.
+It is important to note that the 5% variation to minimum can be applied to a single lot in the application, not all of them, and in doing so cannot vary the average by more than 5% if you are applying for a variation to the average overall as well.
+The 5% variation is not supported if you apply it to a battle-axe lot, as stipulated in Development Control Policy 2.2 (DC2.2).

 Corner Lots Concessions